armfazh/draft-sullivan-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 showed the generality of the F(H0(m)) + F(H1(m)) method, as well as the applicability to hyperelliptic curves (not covered here).

-## Supersingular Curves

-For supersingular curves, for every y in GF(p) (with p>3), there exists a value x such that (x, y) is on the curve E. Hence we can construct a bijection F : GF(p) -> E (ignoring the point at infinity).
-This is the case for
-{{BF01}}, but is not common.

-## Twisted Variants

-We can also consider curves which have twisted variants, E^d.
-For such curves, for any x in GF(p), there exists y in GF(p) such that (x, y) is either a point on E or E^d.
-Hence one can construct a bijection F : GF(p) x {0,1} -> E union E^d, where the extra bit is needed to choose the sign of the point.
-This can be particularly useful for constructions which only need the x-coordinate of the point.
-For example, x-only scalar multiplication can be computed on Montgomery curves.
-In this case, there is no need for an encoding function, since the output of F in GF(p) is sufficient to define a point on one of E or E^d.

 # Try-and-Increment Method {#try}